 When: October 12, 2022

 Who: High School Students in Grades 9-11

-Description: The Preliminary SAT, also known as the PSAT/NMSQT® (National Merit Scholarship Qualifying Test), is a practice version of the SAT exam.
+Description: The Preliminary SAT, also known as the PSAT or PSAT/NMSQT® (National Merit Scholarship Qualifying Test), is a practice version of the SAT exam.
 Students can take the PSAT once per year, and it is offered free of charge to all SMCPS students in grades 9-11.
-Students who earn a high score on the PSAT as 11th graders could qualify to receive a National Merit Scholarship.
-More info can be found HERE.
+Students who earn a high score on the PSAT/NMSQT as 11th graders could qualify to receive a National Merit Scholarship.
+More information about PSAT/NMSQT can be found here.

 Scholastic Aptitude Test (SAT)